amiv-eth/amivapi/docs/Developer_Guide.md

 This is solved using two new resources:

 1. translationmappings
 This resource is internal (see schemas.py), which means that it can only be accessed by eve internally.
 To ensure that this works with eve and our modifications (like _author fields) we are not using SQLAlchemy relationship configurations to create this field.
 Instead the hook "insert_localization_ids" is called whenever events and joboffers are created.
 It posts internally to languagemappings to create the ids which are then added to the data of post.
 The relationship in models.py ensures that all entries in the mapping table are deleted with the event/joboffer

 2. translations
 This resource contains the actual translated data and works pretty
 straightforward:
 Given a localization id entries can be added

 How is the content added when fetching the resource?

 The insert_localized_fields hook check the language relevant fields and has to query the database to retrieve the language content for the given localization id.

 Then it uses flasks request.accept_languages.best_match() function to get the best fitting option. (it compares the Accept Language header to the given languages)

 When none is matching it tries to return content in default language as specified in settings.py (Idea behind this: There will nearly always be german content).
 If this it not available, it uses an empty string)

 The field (title or description) is then added to the response

 ## Note: Testing

-Both events and joboffers have the exact language fields, but job_offers have less other required fields
+Both events and joboffers have the exact language fields, but job_offers have less other required fields.
 Therefore testing is done with job_offers - if there are any problems with language fields in events, ensure that the tests work AND that all language fields in events are configured EXACLY like in joboffers